 If you are concerned that a University system may have been breached, contact the ICT helpdesk immediately on (02) 9351 6000 or firstname.lastname@example.org.

 When you are using a University website, you may be asked to provide your unikey, name, contact details or other personal information/data.

 In some circumstances, we will ask you to use a third party to provide us with information, such as where you register for a University event.
 Please see the University’s Disclaimer.

-Automated collection of information – The University may collect personal information and other data about you from your computer as you browse or otherwise interact with our websites.
-The various mechanisms used include server logs, proxy logs, and cookies.
+The University’s websites also automatically collect personal information when you are browsing or otherwise using our websites.
+The various mechanisms used by the University include server logs, proxy logs, and cookies.